What if I Can’t Have LASIK?

 PRK (Photo-Refractive Keratectomy)

 Eye discomfort after PRK is somewhat increased over LASIK for 3 days, and visual recovery is not as fast as LASIK.
 Outcomes are similar to LASIK.
-PRK/Epi-LASIK is preferred in some high stress environments or the military, or if corneal thickness or pupil size is not suitable for LASIK.
+PRK is preferred in some high-stress environments or the military, or if corneal thickness or pupil size is not suitable for LASIK.

-Dr. Roholt was the first eye surgeon in Ohio to perform Epi-LASIK.
-If you are interested in a consultation, contact Roholt Vision Institute today.
+If you are interested in scheduling a consultation, contact Roholt Vision Institute today.